alanzanattadev/molecule-landing/docs/core-workflow.md

 ![Molecule's folder structure](assets/molecule-folders.png)

-The most important folders in Molecule are:
+The folders are:

 * `build/`: The target folder for Babel transcompilation.
+* `flow-*/`: Additional information needed for Flow type-checking.
+You probably won't need to worry about it.
 * `images/`: Stores the README images and the plugin icons.
+* `keymaps/`: Keybindings for Molecule commands.
-* `lib/`: Stores the actual source code.
+* `lib/`: The actual source code.

 Molecule's code is sorted into thematic folders: Epics and Features, named after